TitanSage02/TitanSage02/README.md

 # 👋 Welcome to my GitHub!

-### I'm Espérance AYIWAHOUN, an Embedded Systems & IoT Developer passionate about Generative AI, Computer Vision and Cybersecurity 🔐.
+### I'm Espérance AYIWAHOUN, an AI/ML and Robotics Engineer in Training.

 ---